2022 Annual Report to Membership

 Annual Meeting Minutes

-The 87th Annual Meeting of the Spokane City Credit Union was held virtually via Zoom on April 22, 2021 at Spokane City Credit Union, Spokane, WA.
-The meeting was called to order by Board Chair Gene Jakubczak at 5:20 P.M.
+The 88th Annual Meeting of the Spokane City Credit Union was held April 19, 2022, at The HIVE at 2904 E Sprague, Avenue Spokane, WA.
+The meeting was called to order by Board Vice Chair David Eash at 6:45 P.M.

 There was a Motion, Second, and Carry to accept written annual reports from the Board Chair, Supervisory Committee, Treasurer, and President.
 The reports were distributed in booklet form.

-New Business: Gene F. briefed the attendees on the various technology enhancements that are underway and the upcoming SCCU event in Riverfront Park this summer.
+New Business: Gene F briefed the attendees on the various technology enhancements that are underway.

 Election: There were two Board positions and one Supervisory Committee position open.
-Nominating Committee Chair Corin Morse provided a written report on the election and results.
+Nominating Committee Chair Harry McLean Jr. provided a written report on the election and results.

 The following were duly elected: